 While other companies deploy project after project, you’re still trying to figure out how to meet a single deadline with an X amount of devs (which is obviously NOT enough).

 If you’re looking for a DevOps engineer for your project, this article is for you.
-Keep reading to learn more about the hiring process and what are some things you might be overlooking that hamper your recruitment process.
+Keep reading to learn more about hiring a CI/CD engineer and what are some things you might be overlooking that hamper your recruitment process.

 Table of Contents